Bruce Highway (Gympie – Maryborough), Tiaro Bypass, construct four lane bypass

 How has feedback been considered to date?

-TMR will work with Fraser Coast Regional Council, the Tiaro community and businesses throughout the project to identify opportunities that can be harnessed from the bypass.
-A working group has been established to represent the community (including business operators) and to prioritise and act on identified opportunities.
+The department has worked with Fraser Coast Regional Council, the Tiaro community and businesses throughout the project to identify opportunities that can be harnessed from the bypass.
+A working group was established to represent the community (including business operators) and to prioritise and act on identified opportunities.